 A study conducted from 1986 to 1992 by Dean Ornish, MD, president and director of the Preventive Medicine Research Institute in Sausalito, California, found that overweight people who followed a low-fat, vegetarian diet lost an average of 24 pounds in the first year and kept off that weight 5 years later.
 They lost the weight without counting calories or carbs and without measuring portions or feeling hungry.

-Residents of Okinawa, Japan, have the longest life expectancy of any Japanese and likely the longest life expectancy of anyone in the world, according to a 30-year study of more than 600 Okinawan centenarians.
+Residents of Okinawa, Japan, have the longest life expectancy of any group in Japan and likely the longest life expectancy of anyone in the world, according to a 30-year study of more than 600 Okinawan centenarians.
 Their secret: a low-calorie diet of unrefined complex carbohydrates, fiber-rich fruits and vegetables, and soy.

 Many foods contain nutrients beneficial to perimenopausal and menopausal women.
 Certain foods are rich in phytoestrogens, the plant-based chemical compounds that mimic the behavior of estrogen.
 Since phytoestrogens can increase and decrease estrogen and progesterone levels, maintaining a balance of them in your diet helps ensure a more comfortable passage through menopause.
 Soy is by far the most abundant natural source of phytoestrogens, but these compounds also can be found in hundreds of other foods such as apples, beets, cherries, dates, garlic, olives, plums, raspberries, squash and yams.
 Because menopause is also associated with weight gain and a slowed metabolism, a low-fat, high-fiber vegetarian diet can help ward off extra pounds.

 Eating a lot of vegetables necessarily means consuming more fiber, which pushes waste out of the body.
-Meat contains no fiber.
 People who eat lower on the food chain tend to have fewer instances of constipation, hemorrhoids and diverticulitis.
 It’s a built-in vegetarian health benefit.

 Some people become vegetarians after realizing the devastation that the meat industry is having on the environment.
 According to the US Environmental Protection Agency (EPA), chemical and animal waste runoff from factory farms is responsible for more than 173,000 miles of polluted rivers and streams.
 Runoff from farmlands is one of the greatest threats to water quality today.
 Agricultural activities that cause pollution include confined animal facilities, plowing, pesticide spraying, irrigation, fertilizing and harvesting.